 The ensemble has already performed with great success at Hamburg Elbphilharmonie, Berlin Philharmonie, Vienna Konzerthaus, Munich Herkulessaal, and Philharmonie Luxembourg among other prestigious venues.
 Their debut CD “The Vienna Berlin Music Club Vol. 1” with Deutsche Grammophon has been released in February 2018 and has been awarded with the ‘Opus Klassik Award’ in October 2018.
-Their new album with Deutsche Grammophon “The Vienna Berlin Music Club Vol. 2” will be released in September 2019.
+Their most recent album with Deutsche Grammophon “The Vienna Berlin Music Club Vol. 2” was released in September 2019.

 Noah Bendix-Balgley, violin (1st concertmaster, Berlin Philharmonic)